lqueryvg/ccigraph/README.md

 build_test_deploy
 ```

-Next, create a link to the graph:
+Create a diagram of the `non_master_branch_build` workflow as follows:

 ```
-$ ccigraph draw -w build_test_deploy
+$ ccigraph draw -w non_master_branch_build
 https://dreampuf.github.io/GraphvizOnline/#digraph%20G%20%7B%0A%20%20non_master_branch_build%20-%3E%20build%3B%0A%20%20build%20-%3E%20lint%3B%0A%20%20lint%20-%3E%20test%3B%0A%7D
 ```

+The output is a link to the diagram.

-If you are using a terminal tool which supports URL links,
+Tip: If you are using a terminal tool which supports URL links,
 you can click the link to open a browser tab.

-For example `Cmd` click on the URL on Mac in iTerm2.
+For example `Cmd`-`click` on the URL on Mac in iTerm2.

 You should see something like this in a new browser tab: